clojurists-together/clojuriststogether.org/content/news/2026/Q3 2026 Proposal Call and July Survey Results.md

-## July 2026 Survey Summary (with select supporting comments):
+## July 2026 Survey Summary:

--
+This summary includes a selection of member comments.

-## 1. Who We Heard From: Respondent Profile & Platform Usage
+### 1. Who We Heard From: Respondent Profile & Platform Usage

 Before weighing the themes below, it's worth noting who answered this survey.
 The respondent base skews heavily toward long-tenured Clojure developers, and server-side JVM use dominates how members actually deploy Clojure.